pfsense/docs/source/usermanager/locked-out-of-the-webgui.rst

 --------------------------------------------

-Attempting to login to the GUI and failing many times will cause the connecting IP address to be added to the webConfigurator lockout table.
+Attempting to login to the GUI and failing many times will cause the connecting IP address to be added to the webGUI lockout table.
 Currently the limit is 15 failures (without success) within 24 hours.
-Addresses are not automatically expired from the table on pfSense 2.1.x and earlier.
-On pfSense 2.2 and later, addresses are expired after a minimum of one hour.
+Addresses are expired after a minimum of one hour.

 To regain access, login successfully from another IP address and then manually remove the entry as follows: